Sufficient condition for root reconstruction by parsimony on binary trees with general weights: Preliminaries

-The maximum parsimony solution can be computed efficiently by dynamic programming, which in this context is referred to as the {\em Fitch method}. \begin{definition}[Fitch method~\cite{Fitch:71,Hartigan:73}] The Fitch method recursively constructs a set $\fitchstate_z$ of possible states for each vertex $z \in \vertices^\cutset$, starting from $\pi$, as follows. \begin{enumerate} \item[(a)] If $z\in \pi$, then $\fitchstate^\cutset_z = \{\state_z\}$. \item[(b)] If $z\notin \pi$ and has children $x$ and $y$, then
+\paragraph{Computing parsimony} Our proofs are based on a recurrence for the reconstruction accuracy.
+Maximum parsimony can be computed efficiently by dynamic programming, which is referred to as the {\em Fitch method}. \begin{definition}[Parsimony recursion] The Fitch method recursively constructs a set $\fitchstate^\cutset_z$ of possible states for each vertex $z \in \vertices^\cutset$, starting from $\pi$, as follows.
+If $z\in \pi$, $\fitchstate^\cutset_z = \{\state_z\}$.
+If $z\notin \pi$ and has children $x$ and $y$,